 Proposed Tax Relief Bills for California

 SB 139 will authorize a second Golden State Stimulus payment up to $1,100 per California taxpayer with an AGI of $75,000 or less.
-How much qualifying taxpayers will receive is dependent on their income, immigration status, and whether or not they have dependents.
+How much qualifying taxpayers will receive is dependent on their income, immigration status, and if they have dependents.

 AB 150 is for businesses and includes, but is not limited to, the following tax relief provisions: